getkirby-v2/algolia-plugin/readme.md

 This will create a new temporary index, upload all indexable pages and replace the main index with the temporary index.
 Please note that manual indexing will use roughly as many Algolia "Operations" as you have indexable pages each time you call the `index` method.
 The amount of included/free "Operations" per month depends on your Algolia plan.

+There is also a Panel widget for this that is enabled by default.

 ## Search